Max Alves

-Max Alves da Silva (born 12 May 2001), simply known as Max, is a Brazilian footballer who plays as an attacking midfielder for Colorado Rapids.
+Max Alves da Silva (born 12 May 2001), simply known as Max, is a Brazilian footballer who plays as an attacking midfielder for Cuiabá.

 Career

 Early career

 Born in Juiz de Fora, Minas Gerais, Max Alves joined Flamengo's youth setup in January 2020, from Tupi.

 Flamengo

 Max Alves made his first team debut on 3 March 2021, coming on as a second-half substitute for Daniel Cabral in a 1–0 Campeonato Carioca home win over Nova Iguaçu, and also scoring the game's only goal.
 He made his Série A debut on 13 June, replacing Bruno Henrique late into a 2–0 home success over América Mineiro.

 Cuiabá (loan)

 On 17 September 2021, Max Alves was loaned to fellow top tier side Cuiabá until the end of the year.

 Colorado Rapids

-On 6 January 2022, Max Alves signed a four-year deal with MLS side Colorado Rapids.
+On 6 January 2022, Max Alves signed a four-year deal with Major League Soccer (MLS) side Colorado Rapids.